Mandarin Gardens en bloc bid grinds to a halt, after failing to get 80% approval from owners

 "The CSC would like to thank all the approximately 70 per cent subsidiary proprietors who voted for the collective sales and hope you will continue to support the effort when the next round of en bloc sales is launched, hopefully in the not too distant future," the committee said.

-The news comes in the midst of a slowing en bloc market, which saw over 40 projects close their tenders without a bid since the latest round of cooling measures kicked in last July, according to Huttons Asia.
+The news comes in the midst of a slowing en bloc market, which saw more than 40 projects close their tenders without a bid since the latest round of cooling measures kicked in last July, according to Huttons Asia.

 If the en bloc deal had gone through, it would have been the largest and most expensive collective sale struck in Singapore, surpassing the S$1.34 billion sale of Farrer Court in 2007.